fxu1024/fxu1024.github.io/docs/ds/ecsfailover.md

 ### 2.4 Cronjob pod-reaper introduced in PvC 1.4.1

 - CronJob pod-reaper creates reaper job every 10 minutes.
-The reaper job will scan all namespaces and force delete pods that have been in the terminating state for more than 10 minutes.
+The reaper job will scan all namespaces and force deleting pods that have been in the terminating state for more than 10 minutes.

 ## Case #1.
-ECS server suddenly goes down, verify whether CDW/CML cluster are not affected
+An ECS Server is down

 - Check all ECS nodes